 With Yealink, we found all the SMB requirements were met.
 Yealink VoIP phones are affordable and simply work well with no issues.
 Yealink has greatly improved in its designs over the years to match Grandstream's more modern look and feel.
 With a massive engineering team constantly working to improve the firmware, Yealink software is top notch.
 Not to mention, the sound quality has proven to be clear and consistent.

 What it boils down to is that we haven't had any issues with Yealink phones, and not a single complaint from a Telzio user.
-For a small business, Yealink is the best choice in terms of quality, design, and cost.
+Yealink is the best VOIP phone for a small business in terms of quality, design, and cost.

 Yealink offers a range of multi-line desk phones and cordless phones fit for small businesses.
 Here are the models we recommend.
 You can browse Yealink phones and find more details at the Telzio shop.